eduvpn/documentation/app/README.md

 3. It MUST be possible to manually specify an instance by its URL in case it is not yet listed in the eduvpn app;
 4. Root permissions MUST NOT be required;
+5. The license MUST be compatible with OpenVPN and OpenVPN for Android, this means it MUST be released under the GPL license.
+An exact license still needs to be determined, but initially the GPLv3 (or later) MUST be used.

 # PoC

 A proof of concept application is available